copperwiring/scalable-hpo-pybay/README.md

 # Scalable Hyper-parameter Optimization using RAPIDS and AWS

 Presented at [PyBay](http://pybay.com/) in August 2020.
-This repository will contain the code and slides for our talk. #ToDos - add talk recording youtube link and pybay link.
+This repository will contain the code and slides for our talk. #ToDos - add talk recording youtube link and pybay link, logos, host the presentation on gh-pages? or build powerpoint?

 ## Suggested Reading
 * [rapidsai/cloud-ml-examples](https://github.com/rapidsai/cloud-ml-examples/)